University of Tampa: Tampa Spartans football

 The University of Tampa fielded the first college football team in the Tampa Bay area in 1933, soon after the school was founded.
 The "Tampa U" Spartans played at Plant Field their first three seasons, which had to be shared with many community events.
 In 1936, the school built its own facility in Phillips Field, which was named for local businessman I. W. Phillips, who donated a plot of land adjacent to the university for the stadium site.

-In 1967, the Spartans moved up to NCAA Division I and moved their home field to newly built Tampa Stadium.
-The Spartans produced several NFL stars, such as John Matuszak and Freddie Solomon, and had a sizeable local following.
-However, the school had only about 2000 students in the early 1970s and struggled to afford the expenses of a major college football program.
+For over 30 years, the Spartans primarily scheduled games against other smaller southern colleges as an independent in the National Association of Intercollegiate Athletics (NAIA) and its forerunners.
+In 1967, the school decided to compete at the highest level of college football in NCAA Division I and moved their home field to Tampa Stadium, which had just been completed.
+The Spartans produced several NFL stars in this era including John Matuszak and Freddie Solomon while building a sizeable local following.
+However, the school had only about 2000 students in the early 1970s and struggled to afford the expenses of a maintaining a major college football program.

-When Tampa was awarded a new NFL franchise in 1974 (the soon to be named Tampa Bay Buccaneers), UT president B.D.
+When Tampa was awarded a new NFL franchise in 1974 (the eventual Tampa Bay Buccaneers), Tampa U president B.D.
 Owens reported to the university's board that attendance at Spartans' games was likely to decrease, further impacting the school's finances.
 Accordingly, the board voted to fold the Spartan football program after the 1974 season.
 The football program finished with an all-time record of 201–160–12.